melnyczuk/melnycz.uk/src/content/cv/jobs.md

 As a full-stack developer in the Receive team at TransferWise, I worked to improve the user experience when receiving international transfers and setting up direct debits.
 I worked to make complex user journeys into smooth seamless experiences using React and Angular, and I worked on system-critical Java Spring Boot microservices that adhere to the standards of financial authorities worldwide.

-- Built and maintained Java microservices & Typescript frontend apps
+- Built & maintained Java micro-services using the Spring framework
-- Code reviews providing feedback across domains
+- Developed Typescript React apps and contributed to front-end guild tooling
 - Collaborate in product discussions & input on product decisions
 - Continuous deployment and inspection on AWS